flespi-software/examples/README.md

 # Contributing

-If you have cool examples of flespi API usage or have time and zeal to write examples on your preferred language, you are welcome to contribute by making a pull request.
+If you have cool examples of flespi API usage or have time and zeal to write examples on your preferred language, you are welcome to contribute by making a pull request or [contact us on the forum](https://forum.flespi.com/d/156-changelog-code-examples-github).